A martingale approach to time-dependent and time-periodic linear response in Markov jump processes: Introduction

-When the perturbation is time-periodic, the perturbed system admits an oscillatory steady state (OSS), which is left invariant by time translations by multiples of the period.
+We now move to the second regime.
+When the perturbation (in the same form of the first regime) is time-periodic, the perturbed system admits an oscillatory steady state (OSS), which is left invariant by time translations by multiples of the period.
 It is then natural to investigate the LR in the OSS (which is now an infinite-time horizon problem).
 The rigorous derivation of the existence of the OSS and of the LR is, in general, not a simple problem, especially if one considers stochastic processes in a random environment (we refer to \cite{FM} for results on reversible models without random environment).
 We restrict here to a finite state space and in Theorems \ref{alpha_omega}, \ref{th_kobo} and \ref{maldive} we describe the LR for the expected value of observables and additive functionals in the OSS.
 Here we use both matrix perturbation theory and our previous results for the LR over a finite observation time interval.
-As a special model for transport in heterogeneous media, we consider a random walk on a discrete $d$-dimensional torus with heterogeneous jump rates and derive a formula for the complex mobility matrix $\s(\o)$ when the perturbation is of cosine-type in time (see \cite[Section~1.6]{KTH} for some examples of complex mobility).
-In Section \ref{sec_esempi} we compute explicitly $\s(\o)$ in particular cases.
-When the system is very heterogenous, $\s(\o)$ cannot be computed explicitly but our formulas for $\s(\o)$ remain useful to investigate the properties of $\s(\o)$ (as in \cite{FM}) and also to prove homogenization of $\s(\o)$ under the infinite volume limit in the case of random unperturbed jump rates (cf.~\cite{FS}).
-We conclude by mentioning the article \cite{JPS} for rigorous LR results in the OSS of Langevin dynamics.
+As a special model for transport in heterogeneous media, we consider as unperturbed process a random walk on a discrete $d$-dimensional torus with heterogeneous jump rates (equivalently one could consider a random walk on $\bbZ^d$ with spatially periodic jump rates). \rosso{In Theorem \ref{teo_CM} for nearest-neighbor jumps and in Theorem \ref{teo_CM_esteso} for long jumps, we derive} a formula for the complex mobility matrix $\s(\o)$ when the perturbation is of cosine-type in time (see \cite[Section~1.6]{KTH} for some examples of complex mobility).
+In Section \ref{sec_esempi} we compute $\s(\o)$ explicitly in particular cases.
+When the system is very heterogenous $\s(\o)$ cannot be computed explicitly, but our formulas for $\s(\o)$ remain useful to investigate properties of $\s(\o)$ (as in \cite{FM}) and to prove homogenization of $\s(\o)$ under the infinite volume limit in the case of random unperturbed jump rates (cf.~\cite{FS}).
+We also mention \cite{JPS} for rigorous LR results in the OSS of Langevin dynamics.